Biquaternions/Fish/README.md

 2. Denizen

 Same as before, I don't use any of these and neither should you, specially not in a production server. \
-I get the idea of giving a lower barrier of entry to MC development, but their usage shouldn't go past testing or friends-only-servers.
+I get the idea of giving a lower barrier of entry to MC development, but their usage shouldn't go past testing, prototyping or (at most) friends-only-servers.

 ### Probably incompatible
 Based on how the logic of PWT works, I highly suspect it will also be incompatible with: